kjendrzyca/just-do-it/README.md

 Launches the test runner in the interactive watch mode.<br>

+Running wit `--verbose` flag by default.

+To see the code coverage run the command with `--coverage` flag.

+`npm test -- --coverage`

 ### `npm run build`

 Builds the app for production to the `build` folder.<br>